 With 2020 around the corner, we’re entering a new decade in the cybersecurity landscape.
 What does the future hold for security professionals?
 We’d like to ring in the new year with good news, but the truth is that hackers will become smarter and breaches will grow in scale and number, creating an even greater pressure for security teams to keep up.
 Read our five predictions for 2020 to understand what to look out for and how to prepare for the new decade:

-MITRE ATT&CK framework will prevail as the defect standard of cybersecurity operations
+MITRE ATT&CK framework will prevail as the de facto standard of cybersecurity operations

 The MITRE ATT&CK solution is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 It claims to help increase the effectiveness of cybersecurity by sharing data on adversarial behaviors across the stack lifecycle and providing a common taxonomy for threat analysis and research.
 It helps cybersecurity teams understand the effectiveness of their SOC processes and identify areas for improvement, which is definitely useful amid the dynamically changing threat landscape.

 The MITRE ATT&CK framework is built on Lockheed Martin’s Cyber Kill Chain, but it’s more granular and focused on behavior.
 Here’s what the traditional Cyber Kill Chain looks like:

 The MITRE ATT&CK framework helps security analysts by identifying the tactics and techniques of adversary behavior and by providing guidance on what to prioritize during investigations.